 Yup, still at Joe Wheeler State Park in Rogersville, Alabama.
 Two weeks is a long time to be stopped anywhere.
 The issue isn’t the park folks.
 They’re great.
 The Fall Rendezvous also was great.
 It’s just that we’re in Rogersville, Alabama.
 And apparently we can’t ever leave.

 There’re very few reasons to stay in this part of this state for two weeks.
 A hostage situation comes to mind.
 Or jail on trumped up charges.
 We’re still here and have had to drive up and down to Chattanooga multiple times because Benny needs a specialist to figure out his issues.
 Despite all we’ve done for him, he has the temerity to get old on us.
-So basically we’ve been in an Enterprise rental car yo-yo on a 3-hour string.
+So basically we’ve been in an Enterprise rental car yo-yo on a three-hour string.

 Attendees are lumped into three basic categories.
 Those who are planning to Loop at some point cleverly are labeled “Planners.”
 Duh.
 On the other end of the spectrum are “Gold Loopers.”
 Those are people who’ve completed the Loop at least once.
 (Platinum Loopers are the subset who’ve completed it more than once.
 Perhaps they can’t think of anything else to do when they finish the first circuit.
 Or maybe they’re like kids on a merry-go-round who can’t get off and then they get dizzy and throw-up.)
 We’re in the “In Progress” group, which makes sense since we’re in progress.
 One thing we noted when everyone got up to say a few words about themselves: Loopers and wannabe Loopers generally are funny.
 And wordy.
 Very wordy.
 We’re all insufferably wordy.
 Some of the “brief comments” were longer than a Harry Chapin song.